 As in the previous example, such a strategy aims to hedge the beta (market risk) of the positions and generate a return linked to the relative performance of both stocks.
-It should not be considered as a hedging strategy when calculating the global exposure as mainly criteria (1), (2) (as the alpha component of the basket of shares may dominate over the beta component and as such lead to losses at the level of the UCITS) and (3), as laid down under point 6 of Box 5 above, are not complied with.
+Similarly, the alpha component of the basket of shares may dominate over the beta component and as such lead to losses at the level of the UCITS.
+It should not be considered as a hedging strategy as laid down under point 1 of Box 8, as criteria (a), (b) and (c) in particular are not complied with.

-• A strategy which aims to hedge a long stock position with purchased credit bond protection (CDS) on the same issuer.
+(d) A strategy which aims to hedge a long stock position with purchased credit bond protection (CDS) on the same issuer.

-This strategy relates to two different asset classes and cannot be taken into account for the purpose of calculating the global exposure as criterion (4), inter alia, as laid down under point 6 of Box 5 above, is not complied with.
+This strategy relates to two different asset classes and cannot be taken into account for the purpose of calculating the global exposure as criterion (d), inter alia, as laid down under point 10 of Box 5 above, is not complied with.